Thertzlor/Revenant/wiki/_Monitor_Configuration.md

 Optionally, you might first want to apply the generated setting to the Debug Profile itself and, after reloading the profile, use the logging function on the middle mouse button to check if the calculated pixel values are correct and if the detection of the monitor index works correctly, especially around the edges of the screen.

-An example of a fully configured multi monitor set-up:
+Here is an example of a fully configured multi monitor set-up:
 ```lua

 ---@type ProfileTemplate, Revenant